Extracting the signed backbone of intrinsically dense weighted networks: Empirical Analysis

 As discussed in Section \ref{sec:relwork}, an enviable backbone extraction method should respect the weight and strength heterogeneity in the original network (i.e., its multiscale, hierarchical nature).
 That is to say, the retained edges should not be only those originally with large weights or those connecting high-strength nodes.

-\textbf{Heterogeneity of edge weights.} Figure \ref{fig:heteroedge} presents the original weight distribution\footnote{Small random noise is added for \textit{Eurovision} network for visualization purposes.} of the retained edges in backbones of different sizes \footnote{The backbones are extracted with the following ($\alpha^-, \alpha^+$), ($\beta^-, \beta^+$) settings for the respective backbone sizes:
+\textbf{Heterogeneity of edge weights.} Figure \ref{fig:heteroedge} presents the original weight distribution\footnote{Small random noise is added on y-axis for all networks and x-axis \textit{Eurovision} network for visualization purposes.} of the retained edges in backbones of different sizes \footnote{The backbones are extracted with the following ($\alpha^-, \alpha^+$), ($\beta^-, \beta^+$) settings for the respective backbone sizes:

 \textit{Migration} $\rightarrow$ 25\%: (-33, 33), (-0.33, 0.33); 10\%: (-40, 40), (-0.57, 0.57); 5\%: (-40, 40), (-0.72, 0.72).

 \textit{Eurovision} $\rightarrow$ 25\%: (-1.5, 2.25), (0, 0); 10\%: (-2, 4.5), (0, 0); 5\%: (-2.5, 5), (0, 0).